 How to Repair a Broken Bed Pronto

-You need your broken bed fixed!
-Sleeping on that air mattress you roll out for unexpected guests isn’t much better than a lumpy couch.
+Sleeping on that air mattress you roll out for unexpected guests isn’t much better than the floor or that couch.
 A night on that, and well, considering how you feel in the morning, even making coffee becomes a valiant act!

 You stretch and stretch, and you still feel like the day after a rough night before.
 It’s official—you need your bed repaired.